agrum/Ruhd/README.md

 All the rules are cummulative:
 - When placing a tile beside more than 1 tile on the board, each side can trigger the Diff-diff or Same-same rule
 - The pattern rule triggers as many times as there were patterns created
 - When placing a tile beside more than 1 tile on the board, each side can trigger pattern rule on their own axis

-After scoring, if you drew your new tile, or if the next player already placed their tile, you cannot claim points that you might have forgotten or missed.
+After scoring, if the next player already placed their tile, you cannot claim points that you might have forgotten or missed.

 Ruhd doesn't come with scoring tokens, so use a pen and paper, or a scoring app.

+### Face down tiles

+Face down tiles count as unoccupied spaces, but you cannot place a tile on top of them.
+You cannot score points from the tile that is covered.
+Here are the ground rules:

+* You cannot score points when uncovering a tile, even if patterns are created, only placing a tile down grants points
+* You can benefit from the One-side rule even if you place your tile beside one or more face down tiles, face down tiles are considered obstructed empty spaces
+  * You must however place your tile beside at least one face up tile, always
+* Covering a pattern effectively destroys it, allowing you to create it again from a different location and score points again

 ### Pattern rule